UNSW logo

 The Supervisors should accompany the team to the Grand Final.
 They should help by getting the team to the venue in good time, introducing participants to the organisers, speaking to the public about the students' backgrounds and speaking to any media present.
 The Supervisor will be responsible for the students at all times.

-Each team is provided with one printed copy of each the tasks.
+Each team is provided with three printed copies of each the tasks.

 Clarification of the task requirements can be requested at any time.